hadronized/strongly-typed-thoughts.net/media/blog/interpolation-rs.md

-This article introduces the [???] crate.
+This article introduces the [splines] crate.

 # Preliminary work